 The P&O Manual is a comprehensive tool for your program and just one of the many tools available to you.
-As the Community Impact TA paradigm evolves, the SNAP-Ed Team at MFF will share additional tools and resources to support you.
-Remember your MFF Project Manager and Evaluation Specialist can help you with questions.
+Throughout the year, the SNAP-Ed Team at MFF will share additional tools and resources to support you as they become available.
+Remember your MFF Project Manager and Evaluation Specialist can also help you with questions.
 Feel free to connect with them at any time.

-Thank you for your work to improve the lives of low-income Michiganders, especially in these challenging times with COVID-19.
-MFF commits to working alongsi de you as we 'figure it out together.'
-Together, we can cultivate a healthier Michigan.
+Thank you for your work to improve the lives of low-income Michiganders.
+As we navigate the impacts of COVID-19, MFF is committed to working alongside you to cultivate a healthier Michigan.

-Warm Regards,
+Best Regards,